SELF-EMPLOYED? HERE’S WHAT TO WATCH OUT FOR WITH YOUR MORTGAGE APPLICATION

-Whether you’re a First Time Buyer, you’re trading up, or switching mortgage, there are a few extra things to watch out for if you’re also self-employed.
+Whether you’re a First Time Buyer self-employed, you’re trading up, or switching mortgages, there are a few extra things to watch out for if you’re also a self-employed mortgage applicant.

 More information will be required about income, and how your business is performing.
-If you’re self-employed, here are some tips to help you get prepared.
+If you’re a self-employed mortgage applicant in Ireland, here are some tips to help you get prepared.

 Proof of Identity & Address

 Your broker or lender will have to confirm your identity.
 This will require you to bring your passport or driver’s licence with you.
-If this is a joint mortgage application both borrowers will have to provide proof of identity.
+If this is a joint mortgage self-employed and employed application, both borrowers will have to provide proof of identity.

 Make sure to have printed scans of whatever form of identity you are using.
 This will have to go with the physical paper application.